SantiagoEnriqueGA/custom_database/README.md

   - [example_databaseDetails.py](examples/example_databaseDetails.py): Demonstrates how to create tables and manage records.
   - [example_dataExport.py](examples/example_dataExport.py): Demonstrates how to export data to different formats: CSV, JSON, SQLite.
   - [example_dataImports.py](examples/example_dataImports.py): Demonstrates how to import data from a CSV file.
+  - [example_dbNavigator.py](examples/example_dbNavigator.py): Demonstrates how to navigate through a database using the DB Navigator.
   - [example_foreignKeys.py](examples/example_foreignKeys.py): Demonstrates how to use foreign key constraints.
   - [example_millionRowLoad.py](examples/example_millionRowLoad.py): Demonstrates how to load a table with a million rows using multiprocessing.
   - [example_queries.py](examples/example_queries.py): Demonstrates how to create tables, add constraints, insert data, perform joins, aggregations, and filtering operations.